riverhuang1107/everai_documentation/README_en.md

 ```bash
 everai app deploy
 ```
 After running `everai app list`, you can see the result similar to the following.
-If your app's status is `STATUS_DEPLOYED`, it means that your app is deployed successfully.
+If your app's status is `DEPLOYED`, it means that your app is deployed successfully.
 ```bash
 NAME          STATUS    CREATED_AT                ROUTE_NAME
 ------------  --------  ------------------------  ------------